Ruislip-Northwood Urban District: Governance and developments

 The urban district council consisted of nine councillors in 1904: the Chairman William Page Edwards; F. M. Elgood; H. J. Brewer; H. Ewer; William Gregory; S. Matheson; Rev. Harvey Roe; J. Westacott, and A. M. Hooper.
 A clerk was appointed, E. R. Abbot, for £100 per year.
 He remained in the position until 1931.
 By 1920 the number of councillors had reached 15.

 The expansion of the Metropolitan Railway caused the district to experience a sharp rise in population—from 6,217 in 1911 to 72,791 in 1961—and an increase in suburban housebuilding, especially in the area termed Metro-land.
-Consequentially, the district was one of the first in England to devise a statutory planning scheme in 1914, following the Housing and Town Planning Act 1909.
+Consequentially, the district was one of the first in England to devise a statutory planning scheme in 1914, following the Housing, Town Planning, etc. Act 1909.
 The council had been prompted to follow this new act by the Chairman of the council, Mr. Elgood, an architect, and the Clerk to the council, Mr. Abbot.
 Members of the council had already raised concerns over some of the new building work around Eastcote and South Ruislip and the new development near Northwood station, which they described as "badly arranged and closely [sic]packed".

 Three divisions were established within the new council: Finance and General Purposes; Public Health, Buildings and Sewerage; and Highways.
 The council sought to save money from the outset; reducing the number of workmen employed on the highways from ten to seven and cancelling the cleaning of ditches beside the roads.
 The lowest-paid man working on the sewers was informed he would need to move within the district and take a pay cut from £1:6s to £1:3s or be made redundant.
 He accepted.